manawasp/integrate-openapi-to-ts-app/README.md

 ## Automatisation

-### 1. Generate NPM TS client
+### 1. Generate NPM typescript client

-Everytime a new tag is added to the API, the following github workflow will publish the package.
+Everytime a new tag is added to the api, the following github workflow will publish the package.

 #### Github Actions